RayBenefield/dev-xp/docs/cli-planning.md

 projects, but there is no reason to have to point to where the packages are or force a particular repository structure.

+If there is only one `package.json` in the entire repo it will consider the repo a single project repo and git tagging will be based on a normal `v0.0.0` semantic version based on the single `package.json`.

+If there are two or more `package.json` files in the entire repo it will assume we are working with a **monorepo**, the `package.json` file in the root directory of the repo will be used exclusively for **dev-dependencies** and any **dev-dependency** binaries will be symlinked to all other projects.

+If we are working with a **monorepo**, we will handle versioning a tad differently.
+If all projects are scoped, their project name minus the scope will be used as a prefix for the git tag.
+So for project `@kikd/cli` the git tag will be `cli-v.0.0.0`.
+If one of the projects is not scoped, it will associate with tags without a prefix `v0.0.0` no matter what the name.
+If there are multiple projects without a scope then tags will be prefixed with the project name so `kikd` and `other-project` will be `kikd-v0.0.0` and `other-project-v0.0.0` respectively.

 ## Cross project dependency management